About the NCCC Quality Review Initiative

 - The NCCC Quality Review process is a faculty-driven, collegial course design review process.
 The rubric does not evaluate the faculty member or the faculty member’s content expertise.

-- The review makes use of the Open SUNY COTE Quality Review process and rubric known as “OSCQR 3.0.“
+- The review makes use of the Open SUNY COTE Quality Review process and rubric known as “OSCQR”

 - This quality review project will help NCCC maintain and enhance the quality of its online courses through a process of continuous improvement.

-- This review process is not a part of NCCC’s faculty evaluation process.
-It evaluates the online course itself.
-The reviewers evaluate the course before it goes live so that the focus is on the course design, not the faculty member or how the course is run.
+- This review process is not a part of NCCC’s faculty evaluation process, we have the online course observations for faculty evaluation purposes.
+This review evaluates the online course itself.
+The reviewers evaluate the course and the focus is on the course design, not the faculty member or how the course is run.

 What is the NCCC’s Course Design Review Process?